stochastical/abstractnonsense/content/micro-blog/2025-05-24-view-transition-web-api.md

 }
 ```

-If you want to add even more pizzaz, you can declare CSS keyframe animations:
+If you want to add even more pizzazz, you can declare CSS keyframe animations:

 ```css
 /* Create a custom animation */